Supervisory Committee and Committee Meetings

 Students often must also obtain other approvals from York U (ethics approval, animal care training, field work safety) and external agencies (i.e. collecting licenses, import/export permits) prior to beginning their research.
 To avoid research delays, such approvals (see below) should be obtained by the second term of study.
-Students can get assistance/advice from their supervisor.
+Students can get assistance,

 Ethics, Animal Care, and Biohazards

 FGS requires valid copies of all ethics, animal care and biohazard approvals.
 The student and supervisor should fill out TD4 Form http://gradstudies.yorku.ca/files/2014/07/td4.pdf for research approvals (human participants, animal care, biohazards) and attach a copy of the supervisor’s most recent approval notice.
 This should be updated annually – and be attached to the Research Progress Evaluation form.

 If the research involves animals the student must take the online Animal Care course and complete the Medical Surveillance; contact Julie Panakos for more information.